Jihadi John uncovered | Pictures | Reuters

 Jihadi John uncovered

-A masked, black-clad militant, who has been identified by the Washington Post newspaper as a Briton named Mohammed Emwazi, brandishes a knife in this still image from a 2014 video obtained from SITE Intel Group February 26, 2015.
-REUTERS/SITE Intel...more
+A masked, black-clad militant, identified as a Briton named Mohammed Emwazi, brandishes a knife in this still image from a 2014 video obtained from SITE Intel Group February 26, 2015.
+The United States targeted British Islamic State leader "Jihadi...more

 The playground on an estate is seen in West London, February 26, 2015.
 Local media reported that Mohammed Emwazi used to live nearby.
 REUTERS/Stefan Wermuth

-A masked, black-clad militant, who has been identified by the Washington Post newspaper as a Briton named Mohammed Emwazi, stands next to a man purported to be Steven Sotloff in this still image from a video obtained from SITE Intel Group website...more
+A masked, black-clad militant, identified as a Briton named Mohammed Emwazi, brandishes a knife in this still image from a 2014 video obtained from SITE Intel Group February 26, 2015.
+Dressed entirely in black, a balaclava covering all but his eyes...more

 The BT telecommunications tower stands behind a University of Westminster campus building in central London February 26, 2015.
 Mohammed Emwazi studied computer science at Westminster University.
 REUTERS/Toby Melville